 |Car interiors a breeding ground for deadly bacteria

-Some people believe going by car is less of a risk for getting germs than travelling on public transport.
-The opposite may be true.
-A British survey found that most cars are so dirty inside, they could be a breeding ground for bacteria such as the deadly E.Coli.
-The survey was carried out by microbiologists at Nottingham University.
-They analysed steering wheels, hand brakes and other areas to find out what bacteria might be there.
-They found that most cars were dirty enough to have bacteria.
-Most car owners gave very little thought to the importance of keeping their car interior hygienic.
+Many people feel safer in their own cars than risk getting germs while travelling on public transport.
+The truth for many car drivers and passengers is the opposite.
+A British survey discovered that most cars are so dirty inside that they are a potential breeding ground for bacteria such as the deadly E.Coli.
+The survey was carried out by the University of Nottingham.
+Microbiologists analysed steering wheels, hand brakes, foot wells and seats to find out what bacteria might be lurking there.
+They found that most cars were dirty enough to harbour the deadly bacteria.
+They also discovered that most car owners gave very little thought to the importance of keeping their car interior hygienic.